 Each sample described hereafter consisted of a single aphid colony of 10-15 females collected on a host plant during the spring of 2017 and 2018.
 Sampling only one colony per tree ensured that the sample did not contain different clones, which can occur on the same tree.
 Each colony was kept in ethanol (96%) at -20°C until DNA extraction.
 For the three methods described below (i.e., SSR genotyping, Sanger sequencing of the aphid mitochondrial CO1, Cytb markers, and TrpB bacterial marker, and metabarcoding of the 16S rRNA bacterial marker), DNA was isolated from a single individual per colony using a new standardized protocol (Supplementary material Text S1).
+We used different individuals to obtain DNA for the amplification of the different markers.
 For the sake of simplicity, colonies are referred to as ‘individuals’ or ‘samples’ hereafter.
+Note that samples used for 16S rRNA sequencing underwent two extra chemical washes before DNA extraction to remove the external bacteria that could be present on the aphid’s cuticle.
 The extra chemical washes consisted of a first wash with dithiothreitol/DTT (50 mM) for 4 minutes, followed by a second wash with potassium hydroxide/KOH (200 mM) for 4 minutes.
 The KOH wash was performed twice.
 Five negative controls were also included ((Jousselin et al., 2016), Table S1).

 Different sample sizes were used for each of the three methods (i.e., SSR genotyping, metabarcoding of the 16S rRNA bacterial marker, Sanger sequencing of the aphid CO1, Cytb and TrpB markers).
 For each sample, the locality, sample collector identity, host plant species, latitude, longitude and use in this study (genotyping, Sanger sequencing and/or metabarcoding) are given in Table S1.

-The largest sample was collected for SSR genotyping, comprising 667 D. plantaginea samples (colonies) from Europe, Morocco and the US, from three hosts: M. domestica (50 sites, i.e., orchards, N = 654), but also M. sylvestris (one site, Alta Ribagorça in Spain, N = 7), the European wild apple, and P. lanceolata, (one site, Loos-en-Gohelle in France, N=6).
+The largest sample was collected for SSR genotyping, comprising 667 D. plantaginea samples (colonies) from Europe, Morocco and the US, from three hosts: M. domestica (50 sites, i.e., orchards, N = 654), but also M. sylvestris (one site, Alta Ribagorça in Spain, N = 7), the European wild apple, and P. lanceolata, the secondary host (one site, Loos-en-Gohelle in France, N=6).
 The 667 samples originated from 52 different geographic sites (i.e., 52 orchards) spread over 13 countries; seven to 15 individuals were collected at each site (Table S1, Figure S1).
 We tried to obtain samples from Eastern Asia and Central Asia during fieldwork in 2017 and 2018, and through our collaborative network.
 However, despite our attempts and although D. plantaginea is referenced in the literature on various hosts in several Central Asian countries (Aslan & Karaca, 2005; CAB International, 2020; Holman, 2009), it was not observed in these areas.

 For the investigation of the bacterial 16S rRNA region, we used 178 D. plantaginea individuals out of the same 667 colonies used for SSR genotyping (Table S1).
 We selected two to three samples (colonies) per site to cover a wide and even spatial distribution across Europe, North America and Morocco.
 The selected 178 individuals were collected across 12 countries on M. domestica, except eight on M. sylvestris (Table S1).